 5. Computing Innovations | Investigate computing innovations |

-6. Responsible Computing | Contribute to an inclusive, safe, collaborative, and ethical computing culture |
+6. Responsible Computing | Contribute to an inclusive, safe, collaborative,and ethical computing culture |

-Section | No. of questions | Type of question | Exam Weightage |
+Exam Section | No. of question | Type of question | Time allocated |

 Source: College Board